RightsandWrongsgit/ARMTEC/cicd/platformshdrupal.md

 A) From the Platform.sh CLI enter: `platform create` <br>

-As prompted, here are your answers
+As prompted, here are your answers  <br>

 				* a project title (whatever your want to call it)
 				* your hosting region (e.g. us-2.platform.sh)